Philadelphia Art Museum Expansion Descriptive Essay

 Design, Development, and Decision-Making Implications

-Before establishing these requirements, the director of the museum should define what purpose is prioritized in developing new design and engineering planning.
+Before establishing these requirements, the director of the museum should define what purpose is prioritized in developing new designs and engineering planning.
 Specific attention should also be given to the community audience, employment issues, and benefits that the museum receives.

 Finally, once the purposes have been identified, the testing procedures need to be introduced.
-Because the museum lacks good sitting places and provides inaccessible spaces, some of the parts of the constructions should be re-assessed in terms of appropriate re-allocation of the exhibits.
+Because the museum lacks good sitting places and provides inaccessible spaces, some of the parts of the construction should be re-assessed in terms of appropriate re-allocation of the exhibits.

 Role of Landscape Architects